 Airlines are asked to submit their votes in priority order.
-Their first choice will get 5 points, their second 4 points, and their third 3 points etc. when it comes to drawing up the shortlist.
+When drawing up the shortlist, their first choice receives 5 points, their second choice receives 4 points, and so on.

 Who makes the shortlist?

-When voting closes, the organisations are split into their relevant categories and their scores are calculated.
-These are based on the number of points they have secured from the airline votes they have received.
+When voting closes, organisations are split into their relevant categories and their scores are calculated, based on the airline votes they have received.

-In the event of a tie, we will prioritise the airports that have achieved the highest year on year pax growth in the last 12 months.
+In the event of a tie, the airports that have achieved the highest year-on-year passenger growth in the last 12 months will be prioritised.

 The Routes team recruit a panel of airline judges to independently review the submissions and submit their scores.
 Our panel marks the submission according to the following criteria:

 Route development content

 The judging panel is drawn from key figures from the airline network planning community.
 Previous award judges have included: